Friday & Saturday, May 14 & 15 - Best of SSF Brazil

 Produced by Amanda Carvalho, Mauricio Battistuci

-Choreography and dancing by Bibi Dória
+Choreography and Dancing by Bibi Dória

 Music by Sebastián Diaz